rbbrdckybk/dream-factory/README.md

  * Based on [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release).
  * Dream Factory acts as a powerful automation and management tool for the popular [Automatic1111 SD repo](https://github.com/AUTOMATIC1111/stable-diffusion-webui#features).
 Integration with Automatic1111's repo means full support for a rapidly-expanding feature set.
  * Multi-threaded engine capable of simultaneous, fast management of multiple GPUs.
-As far as I'm aware, Dream Factory is currently one of the only options for true multi-GPU support.
+As far as I'm aware, Dream Factory is currently one of the only Stable Diffusion options for true multi-GPU support.
  * Powerful custom prompt file format that allows you to easily define compound prompt templates.
 Want to quickly create thousands of prompts from a template like "_photo of a **[adjective(s)] [animal]** as a **[profession]**, art by **[artist(s)]**, **[keyword(s)]**_" where each bracketed section needs to be filled in with dozens (or hundreds) of different items?
 No problem.
 Maybe you want your GPUs to create every possible combination, or maybe you want combinations to be picked randomly?
 Your choice.
 Maybe you want some items to be handled with different settings?
 Totally doable.
 Prompt files can be as complex or simple as you want — you can simply paste in a list of stand-alone prompts and go, too!
  * All prompt and creation settings are automatically embedded into output images as EXIF metadata (including the random seed used).
 Never wonder how you created an image again!
  * Easy web interface.
 Includes a built-in prompt file editor with context-sensitive highlighting, a gallery that displays your prompts and creation settings alongside your images, and at-a-glance information about the status of completed/ongoing work.
 Hate web interfaces?
 Turn it off via a configuration file — Dream Factory can be run completely via the command line if that's your thing!